Celeriac Remoulade

 • Zest and juice one lemon – add to a large bowl.

-• Peel and finely shred the celeriac with a food processor or julienne cutter (preferable) and put it immediately into your serving bowl with the lemon juice.
+• Peel and finely shred the celeriac with a food processor or julienne cutter.
+Then, immediately add it to your large bowl.
 Mix well with a scant half teaspoon of salt.

-• In a large bowl whisk the egg yolks with the dijon mustard and a tsp of the olive oil making a loose paste.
-Slowly stream in about half the oil, continully whisking.
-Half way through add 1 tbsp of lemon juice; incorporate well and then continue whisking until you have a thick mayonnaise.
+• Whisk the egg yolks with the Dijon mustard and a tsp of olive oil, making a loose paste.
+Slowly stream in about half the oil, continuously whisking.
+Halfway through, add 1 tbsp of lemon juice; incorporate well and then continue whisking until you have a thick mayonnaise.
+You may not need to add all the oil.
 Stir in the chopped anchovies and capers.
-Add remaining lemon to taste.
+Add the remaining lemon or a little vinegar to taste.

-• Mix in 1 generous tbsp of greek yoghurt, remaing capers and chopped herbs.
+• Mix in 1 generous tablespoon of Greek yoghurt, remaining capers, and chopped herbs.
 Add salt and pepper to taste.
 Pour over the celeriac and toss it in the sauce.

 Notes

-If you are in a hurry – you could also use about five tablespoons of Greek yoghurt whisked with 2-3 tablespoons of extra virgin olive oil (instead of the mayonnaise) – then continue and flavour with lemon juice, vinegar, herbs, capers etc.
+If you are in a hurry, you could also use about five tablespoons of Greek yoghurt whisked with 2-3 tablespoons of extra virgin olive oil (instead of the mayonnaise), then continue to flavour with lemon juice, vinegar, herbs, capers, etc.

 Reader Interactions